DaneVinson/scarredworld/markdown/city.md

 Life in Nexus would be like a golden age if not for two facts.
 First, everyone understands exactly what the [Chaos Storms](./chaos-storms.md) mean.
 On any day everything could be un-made.
 Second, [Poof](./poof.md) satisfies the need for food and water but it leaves some deeper _hunger_ quite unsatisfied.
 Individual responses to this _hunger_ vary erratically.

 ## Trade and Commerce
-The flow of money has primacy in the City of Coins and any entity conducting commercial trade or commerce within Nexus must be a licensed member of the [Merchant-Traders](./merchants.md).
+The flow of money has primacy in the City of Coins and any entity conducting commercial trade within Nexus must be a licensed member of the [Merchant-Traders](./merchants.md).
 Those found out of compliance are subject to immediate punishment up to and including [Expulsion](./expulsion.md).

 ## Taxes
 All monetary transactions within Nexus are taxed at the rate of 10%.
 All prices listed in the PH or otherwise should be increased by 10%.
 Any entity found attempting to avoid the *Lawful Tax* are be subject to immediate punishment up to and including [Expulsion](./expulsion.md).